 Thai cooking course

-You can’t come to Thailand and not do a cooking course – it’s surely the rules?!
-Either way, Chiang Mai is a great place to do it, since you’ll experience some of the northern Thai speciality dishes such as Khao Soi (creamy coconut curry noddle soup), Laab (spicy salad) and Sai Qua (spicy sausage).
+You can’t come to Thailand and not do a Thai cooking class – it’s surely the rules?!
+Either way, Chiang Mai is a great place to do it, since you’ll experience some of the northern Thai speciality dishes such as Khao Soi (creamy coconut curry noodle soup), Laab (spicy salad) and Sai Qua (spicy sausage).

-The town is characterized by many options to try your hand at Thai cuisine but the most popular is May Kaidee’s Cooking School.
-Founded in 1988, the school specialises in vegetarian dishes and runs twice daily, at a cost of 1,500 THB per person (about 40 GBP).
+The town is characterised by many options to try your hand at Thai cuisine but the most popular is May Kaidee’s Cooking School.
+Founded in 1988, the school specialises in vegetarian dishes and runs twice daily, at a cost of 1,500 THB per person (47.00 USD/38.50 GBP).

 Don’t like our list?
 Chiang Mai has many more exciting sights to take in, and things to do.
 Here are a few tried and tested ones: